rails/rails/guides/source/testing.md

 For good tests, you'll need to give some thought to setting up test data.
 In Rails, you can handle this by defining and customizing fixtures.
-You can find comprehensive documentation in the [fixture api documentation](http://api.rubyonrails.org/classes/ActiveRecord/FixtureSet.html).
+You can find comprehensive documentation in the [Fixtures API documentation](http://api.rubyonrails.org/classes/ActiveRecord/FixtureSet.html).

 #### What Are Fixtures?